graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 directive @internal on FIELD_DEFINITION
 ```

--- make it more clerar that it only hides this for the subgraph it is annotated with internal
+TODO: make it more clerar that it only hides this for the subgraph it is annotated with internal
--- rethink firs use-case ... is it really needed?
+TODO: rethink firs use-case ... is it really needed?
--- only used in combination with lookup
+TODO: only used in combination with lookup

 The `@internal` directive signals to the composition process that annotated
 field definitions are not intended to be part of the public schema.
 Internal